Sabin-git/enhanced-To-Do-List/README.md

 - add leaderboard
    - how many tasks completed

-## Implemented
+## Progress

-- I will try my best
+- created a new branch where ill change the *complete task* mechanic